jkaninda/goma-gateway/docs/usermanual/error-interceptor.md

 The **Error Interceptor** feature allows you to customize backend error responses by intercepting specific HTTP status codes and returning user-defined content.
 This is useful for presenting consistent and user-friendly error messages to clients.

+{: .warning }
+The Error Interceptor configuration method described here is deprecated since Goma Gateway `v0.6.0` and will be removed in future releases.
+It is recommended to use the `errorInteceptor` middleware with error interception settings for new configurations.

 ---

 ### Configuration Options